 When you are in Bhuj take trips to Great Rann of Kutch, Lakhpat, Madavi, and Dholavira.

 The time required – 1.5 to 2 days

 White Rann of Kutch

 This area of Kutch is a popular tourist hot spot.
-The white salt pans of great Rann attracts travelers from across the globe.
+The white salt pans of great Rann attract travelers from across the globe.
 The white desert of Kutch is approximately 65 Km from Bhuj city.
 There are vast expanses of barren land as we reached closer to White Rann.
 There were small villages or settlements in the middle of nowhere.

 White desert, Kalo Dungar, Indo Pak bridge, Haji Pir Dargah, Sunset point, Kavda flamingo wetlands are some of the must-visit places in White Rann of Kutch.

 The 3 months long Rann Utsav is the busiest time of the year in this region.
 If you are not a backpacker and ok to spend money then stay in Bunga (Huts) or tents near White Rann of Kutch for a unique experience.
 I stayed in Shaam E Sarhad Bunga during my visit.